Athletics, Education, Well-being

 Read or watch:

 She posted on Facebook, “Thank you to the person that took care of the bill tonight at Applebee’s in Washington!
-This person for the whole party of 16.
+This person paid for the whole party of 16.
 I have never had this happen before and it brought tears to everyone’s eyes.”

 Good food, good times, and sometimes, when you least expect it, the meal is taken care of.
 It happened earlier this week to Jolie Welling.
 It was her daughter’s birthday celebration.